wp-plugins/mapado-events/readme.txt

 = Where do i get my API key =

-Create a Mapado account and get it on your [http://www.mapado.com/my/applications/](profile/my applications page)
+Create a Mapado account and get it on your [profile/my applications page](http://www.mapado.com/my/applications/)

 == Changelog ==